 Mary Hanna-Weir joined the Office of the County Counsel in 2018.
-A member of the General Government Section, Mary advises the Registrar of Voters, the Office of Women's Policy, and the Child Abuse Prevention Council.
-Mary also provides advice on matters related to civil rights, planning, and education, among other matters.
+A member of the Finance, Government Operations, and Technology team and the Education Law team, Mary advises the Registrar of Voters, the Office of Women’s Policy, the Office of LGBTQ Affairs, the Office of Gender-Based Violence Prevention, the Clerk of the Board, several boards and commissions including the Child Abuse Prevention Council and Human Rights Commission, and provides legal support to local school districts.
+Mary also provides advice on matters related to civil rights, planning, and constitutional issues, among other matters.

 Prior to joining the Office, Mary developed civil rights policy guidance and regulations for the U.S. Department of Education, Office for Civil Rights.
 Focusing on race and national origin discrimination, Mary’s primary substantive areas of work were school desegregation, harassment and free speech, religious minorities, immigration and undocumented students, and students of color in special education.
 She also advised on high-profile enforcement and litigation matters as well as coordinated annual pre-award civil rights compliance reviews of school districts receiving grants under the Magnet Schools Assistance Program.